Overview of Bohmian Mechanics: Preface first edition

 Obviously, there are other books focused on Bohmian mechanics.
 However, many of them are devoted to the foundations of quantum mechanics emphasizing the difficulties or limitations of the Copenhagen interpretation for providing an ontological description of our world.
-On the contrary, this book is not at all devoted to the foundations of quantum mechanics, but only to discuss about the practical application of the ideas of de Broglie and Bohm to understand the quantum world.
+On the contrary, this book is not focus on the foundations of quantum mechanics, but on the discussion about the practical application of the ideas of de Broglie and Bohm to understand and compute the quantum world.
 Several examples of such practical applications written by leading experts in different fields, with an extensive updated bibliography, are provided here.
 The book, in general, is addressed to students in physics, chemistry, electrical engineering, applied mathematics, nanotechnology, as well as to both theoretical and experimental researchers who seek new computational and interpretative tools for their everyday research activity.
 We hope that the newcomers to this causal explanation of quantum mechanics will use Bohmian mechanics in their research activity so that Bohmian mechanics will become more and more popular for the broad scientific community.
 If so, we expect that, in the near future, Bohmian mechanics will be taught regularly at the Universities, not as the unique and revolutionary way of understanding quantum phenomena, but as an additional and useful interpretation of all quantum phenomena in terms of quantum trajectories.
-In fact, Bohmian mechanics has the ability of removing most of the mysteries of the Copenhagen interpretation and, somehow, simplifying quantum mechanics.
+In fact, Bohmian mechanics has the ability of removing most of the mysteries of the Copenhagen interpretations and, somehow, simplifying (or demystifying) quantum mechanics.
 We will be very glad if this book can contribute to shorten the time needed to achieve all these goals.